It's all a blur

 Into the second dimension

-The problem with our blur algorithm is that it averages pixel values only in the x axis; this gives the appearance of motion blur or camera shake.
+One obvious problem with our blur algorithm is that it averages pixel values only in the x axis; as mentioned earlier, this roughly approximates motion blur or camera shake.

-The approach we’ve developed could be extended to a 2D filter with a square averaging window, but an expedient hack that doesn’t require us to redo the math is to apply the existing 1D filter in the x axis and then follow with a complementary pass in the y axis.
+The approach we’ve developed can be trivially turned into a 2D filter by using a two-dimensional averaging window; if we use a square region, this is called box blur.
+That said, a more expedient and functionally similar hack is to apply the existing 1D filter in the x axis and then follow with a complementary pass in the y axis.
 To undo the blur, we’d then perform two recovery passes in the inverse order.

-Unfortunately, whichever route we take, we’ll discover that the combined amount of averaging per pixel causes the underlying values to be quantized so severely that the reconstructed image is overwhelmed by noise:
+Unfortunately, whichever route we take, we’ll discover that the combined amount of averaging per pixel causes the underlying values to be quantized so severely that the reconstructed image is overwhelmed by noise unless the blur window is relatively small.
+For the 1D + 1D method, we get:

-That said, if we decide to develop an adversarial blur filter, we can fix the problem by weighting the original pixel a bit more heavily in the calculated mean.
-If the averaging window has a size W and the current-pixel bias factor is B, we can write the following formula:
+That said, if we wanted to develop an adversarial box blur filter, we could fix the problem by weighting the original pixel a bit more heavily in the calculated mean.
+For the x-then-y variant, if the averaging window has a size W and the current-pixel bias factor is B, we can write the following formula:

-The following shows the result of a two-stage X-Y blur for W = 200 and B = 30:
+This filter still does what it’s supposed to do; here’s the output of an x-then-y blur for W = 200 and B = 30:

 Surely, there’s no coming back from tha— COMPUTER, ENHANCE!